JanMadon/e-commerce/README.md

 # e-commerce shop

 ## Description
 The e-commerce store offers users easy shopping and provides administrators with tools to manage it.
 The system allows users to make purchases and payments (test platform) using a card, Google Pay.

 The store administrator, in addition to adding products to the store, can create categories and subcategories according to their preferences.
 Additionally, they have access to the list of portal users, orders, and reports.

 ## Screenshots

-### widok główny
+### Main view
 ![The user has access to products available in the store divided into categories and subcategories](./screenshots/home.png)

-### Testowy moduł płatności
+### Test payment module
 ![External test payment page](./screenshots/pay.png)

-### Informacje na panelu administratora:
+### Information on the admin panel
 ![The administrator has access to the most important information on the main page](./screenshots/dashboard.png)

-### Struktura kategorii i podkategorii
+### Category and subcategory structure
 ![The administrator adds/edits/deletes categories and subcategories](./screenshots/category.png)